ppy/osu-wiki/news/2021-05-13-project-loved-may-2021.md

 200 BPM, 2:06 | 5.43★, 6.87★\
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

-This month we are going back in time once again - all the way back to 2011, when the difficulty "Original ver 2011" was created.
+This month we are going back in time once again—all the way back to 2011, when the difficulty "Original ver 2011" was created.
 ZHSteven, being one of the pioneers of osu!catch mapping, is not a newcomer to the Loved category with this being potentially their *7th* Loved map.

 If you have played any of their maps before, you already know you are in for a bumpy ride.
 Showcasing its 2011 creation date, the map contains a lot of patterns that you might not see in the maps you see nowadays: namely "low" ar, tight movement pretty much everywhere and the dreaded stairs.